Quick – which did you see — a duck or a rabbit?

 Give me your name and the email address you use to access Pinterest.
 If you don’t have a Pinterest account, go create one.
 It’s ok, I’ll wait.
 But it’s imperative that you give me the same email address that you use for Pinterest or I can’t invite you to play along.

 This research was conducted in 2012.
-To request a copy of the findings, please contact us and provide the necessary information.
+To request a copy of the findings, please provide the necessary information below and we’ll send you a link to watch the final case study presentation.

 Second, now that you’ve signed up, you’re going to get a few emails from me with explicit instructions for joining the case study group.
 These emails will give you access to the private boards I’ve created, instructions for what your role is, and finally, a timeline for completion of the case study.